ikefakis/react-polaroid-photo-deck/README.md

 ## Customization

-- Put your images in `public/img` folder and update the paths inside `photos.js`
+- Put your images in `public/img` folder and update the paths inside `photos.json` with orientation info: (portrait | landscape)

 ## Build